mrjaimisra/jquery-workshop/README.md

 The reason for this is that once you refresh a page, your browser loads whatever is stored on the web application's server.
 Since we are not doing anything to store the results of our jQuery commands in a database on a server, the temporary memory that your browser uses to run **JavaScript** is cleared and when the page reloads you are given a blank slate in the **JavaScript Console** to run commands.

-Therefore, the Developer Tools are a great way to test out code, play with ideas, and debug your code to see what is and isn't working the way you want it to.
+Therefore, the Developer Tools are a great way to test out code, play with ideas, and debug your programs to see what is and isn't working the way you want it to.
 But in order to make your changes to the page permanent, the next step is to leave the **Console** and begin writing **JavaScript** that communicates with servers and stores the results of the code it executes into a database.

+For example, you could jQuery's [AJAX](http://api.jquery.com/jquery.ajax/) (Asynchronous JavaScript And XML), which allows you to make HTTP requests without reloading the page, to make a call to a server through an API.
+But AJAX is too big of a topic to get into in this workshop, so we'll have to save that discussion for next time.